hespanha/ConvergenceLoggers.jl/README.md

 ## Usage

 ### Basic use

-To gather data, we start by creating a `TimeSeriesLogger` object, where the data to be logger is stored.
+To gather data, we start by creating a `TimeSeriesLogger` structure, where the data to be logger is stored.

 ```julia